 We hope that this collaborative art will help residential spaces feel more personalized.
 Please review the following information before submitting a mural proposal.

 Proposals may be submitted on a rolling basis throughout the academic year, but will only be reviewed when classes are in session to ensure all committee members are available to participate.
-Proposals will be reviewed by the Residence Life Mural Committee (Assistant Dean of Residence Life, Assistant Director of Housing Operations, Area Coordinator & House Adviser of the area group of proposed location, and student representatives).
+Proposals will be reviewed by the Residence Life Mural Committee (Director of Housing, Area Coordinator & House Adviser of the area group of proposed location, and student representatives).

 If the committee agrees to move forward with a proposal, the next step is a required meeting with committee members and the student(s) who submitted the proposal.
 This meeting provides an opportunity for the committee to make recommendations and ask questions, as well as giving the student(s) proposing the mural a chance to explain their plan in more detail or receive clarification about the process.
 A timeline for completing the work would also be discussed during this meeting.